 Later’s free plan includes 6 social networks with 1 profile per each.
 And you can schedule 10 posts per platform.

 Buffer Pro starts at $6 for a single user.
 Apart from posting, this includes planning and engagement tools.

 Although the basic features of Buffer are budget-friendly, it goes up when you add additional features.
-For conversation management, you have to monthly pay $50 for a single user.
 While adding each social account for this feature costs $10.

 Although Hootsuite offers tons of valuable features they still come pricey for businesses.
 The Pro account, the most affordable option, starts at $49 per single user.
 This includes unlimited posting, 10 social accounts, and social media inbox that is included in Buffer’s more expensive plans.